okeowo-cloud/alx-higher_level_programming/0x00-python-hello_world/README.md

 5-print_string.py: Python script print 3 times a string stored in the variable str, followed by its first 9 characters.

 6-concat.py: Python script print Welcome to Holberton School!

+7-edges.py: Python script print first 3 letters of the variable word, last 2 letters of the variable word and word without the first and last letters.